Health and safety

 It is important to note that the above suggestions are high-level descriptions of potential approaches, and not intended to be used as a checklist.

 Parents or guardians should ensure children maintain physical distancing and good hand and respiratory hygiene whilst they remain in any part of the place of worship’s grounds or premises.
-Read general advice on physical distancing for children in wider settings.
+General advice on physical distancing for children in wider settings is available.

-Any shared facilities for children (play corners, books, toys) which are not required for wider childcare purposes should be removed, where possible.
-Where they are required, they should be cleaned when groups of children change using standard detergent and disinfectant that are active against viruses and bacteria.
-Outdoor play parks can open, but strict physical distancing should be followed.
-Children should not use a play park if it is crowded.
+Soft play areas, equipment and sensory rooms should remain closed.
+Soft toys should be removed, where possible, or washed after use by each child or group of children.
+Any shared facilities for children (play corners, books, toys) which are accessed during indoor activities should be cleaned when groups of children change using standard detergent and disinfectant that are active against viruses and bacteria.
+Guidance on organised activities for children (unregulated) should be followed.
+Outdoor play parks can open, but children should not use a play park if it is crowded.
 Extra care should be taken with hand hygiene immediately before and after using play equipment.
+Where possible, outdoor play should be encouraged, and should follow the COVID19 Play Scotland Guidelines.

 Those responsible for the place of worship should take appropriate steps to ensure the safety of equipment and minimise the risk of transmission through users touching contaminated surfaces, including relevant signs.
 Guidance on exercise and activity should be followed.